malamut2/large-object-watchdog/README.md

-Compared to [java-allocation-instrumenter], which offers a very general method to trace all sorts of object allocations, the Large Object Wachdog solves a narrow, specific task, but does so right out-of-the box, without adding anything to your actual code.
+Compared to [java-allocation-instrumenter], which offers a very general method to trace all sorts of object allocations, the Large Object Wachdog solves a narrow, specific task, but does so right out-of-the box, without the need to add anything to your actual code.

 Original code which seemed unnecessary in this context has been removed.
 Most notably, no non-array allocations are reported by the Large Object Watchdog because non-array objects will not really grow to any noteworthy size in real life.
 If you need to track allocations for small objects, please stick with the original [java-allocation-instrumenter].

 ## How do I get it?